nullsym/jwotd/README.md

 # What is this
 This is the source code for a website built in Flask.
-The website displays the Japenese word of the days that have been added by a Twitch bot in a database.
+It shows Japanese words with their definition and a myriad of other information.

 # [WARNING]
 * To be able to run the website you need a to set up a secret in www/secret.txt
-* To do this just run: python3 -c 'import os; print(os.urandom(16))' > www/secret.txt
+* To do this just run: `python3 -c 'import os; print(os.urandom(16))' > www/secret.txt`

 # Tech Used
 * The flask server:   gunicorn